Crafting an Ideal Product Detail Page in SuiteCommerce

 You went out and performed market research to learn what information is relevant to your customer; then, you did some keyword research to improve SEO.
 At this stage, you know what information to include on your product detail page (PDP).
 Now it's time for the fun part... presentation!

 SuiteCommerce has many features that can help you optimize how product information is presented.
-Your PDP won't be quite as cool as a laser light show set to the opening riff of Welcome to the Jungle by Guns N' Roses, but with a few tricks, your SuiteCommerce PDP can still blow the competition out of the water.
+With a few tricks, your SuiteCommerce PDP can blow the competition out of the water.

 .